Crafting Imperceptible On-Manifold Adversarial Attacks for Tabular Data: Results and Discussion

 Table~\ref{tab:vae-recon-results} demonstrates the consistent superiority of our VAE with classification loss ($\mathcal{L}_{\text{cls}}$) as evidenced by (1) superior preservation of downstream predictive performance, (2) enhanced numerical feature reconstruction, and (3) robust categorical reconstruction.
 An ablation study confirms these benefits by demonstrating that removing $\mathcal{L}_{\text{cls}}$ (setting $\alpha = 0$) degrades both reconstruction quality and latent discriminability across all evaluated datasets.

 \paragraph{Predictive Ability Preservation}

 The proposed model consistently reduces accuracy deltas ($\delta_{\text{acc}}$) by 43--82\% compared to the baseline across all six datasets, demonstrating superior preservation of class-discriminative information.
+In addition, we report the accuracy retention ratio $A_\text{ret}$ as a normalised complement to $\delta_{\text{acc}}$, providing a scale-independent measure of predictive ability.
+Across all datasets, $A_\text{ret}$ remains above 0.95 for the proposed model, and in several cases (e.g., \emph{PenDigits}) slightly exceeds 1.0, indicating reconstructed inputs occasionally yield comparable or marginally higher predictive scores than originals due to regularisation effects.
 The improvements are most pronounced on datasets with complex feature relationships, where classification loss provides stronger guidance for maintaining discriminative patterns in the latent space.
 Even the German dataset, which shows the highest absolute $\delta_{\text{acc}}$ values due to reconstruction difficulties, benefits significantly from the classification loss.
 These improvements confirm that the classification loss $\mathcal{L}_{\text{cls}}$ enforces latent representations that maintain downstream predictive performance, with classifiers trained on reconstructed data achieving near-original performance levels.

 \paragraph{Numerical Feature Reconstruction Quality}

 Our approach achieves consistent improvements across all numerical metrics: 8--40\% lower $MSE$, 1--10\% higher $R^2$ values, and consistently improved cosine similarity.
 The improvements are consistent across datasets with varying complexity and feature distributions, with Pearson correlations ranging from 0.889 to 0.987 for all datasets with $\mathcal{L}_{\text{cls}}$.
 This confirms that joint optimisation of reconstruction and classification objectives enhances numerical feature alignment while preserving linear relationships in the latent space.